f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 <h3>9: Save results</h3>

-Saves the results in the table to a CSV file.
+Saves the results in the table to a .csv file.

 <h3>10: Clear results</h3>